Why sales prospecting remains vital for your business

 When is the best time to prospect a company?

-The best time is within 48 hours of a buying signal (funding round, hiring, executive appointment).
-Companies contacted within this window are 4 times more likely to accept a meeting.
+Within 48 hours of a buying signal: a funding round, a significant hiring push, or an executive appointment.
+Companies contacted inside that window are 4 times more likely to accept a meeting than companies contacted without that context.